andreasfertig/cppinsights/Readme.md

 echo "add_subdirectory(cppinsights)" >> CMakeLists.txt
 ```

-Then build clang as you normally do.
+Then build Clang as you normally do.

 ### cmake options